 Four states charge tax on the full sale price plus the documentation fee, while the rest give credit for trade-in values or factory rebates.

-Fifteen states charge tax on extended warranties, maintenance plans, or gap insurance while the others do not.
+Sixteen states charge tax on extended warranties, maintenance plans, or gap insurance while the others do not.

 Select your state to view your method.

 Here's the list of taxable fees that may be written into a car loan depending on state policies: